Tignish: Community

 Fishing is one of the most important aspects of daily life and employment in Tignish, with many local families depending on this industry for income.
 There are three functioning harbors located in the Tignish area: the Tignish harbour, the Skinner's Pond harbour, and the Seacow Pond harbour.

-Among the businesses in Tignish include the Tignish Heritage Inn, which was a convent from 1867 through 1991, Eugene's General Store, Judy's Take-out (until 2013), Shirley's restaurant, Tignish Co-op grocery store, hardware store, and gas station, Tignish Cultural Center, Cousin's Diner (until 2016), Pizza Shack (until 2012), and Perry's Construction.

 Citizens of Tignish celebrated the bicentennial of Tignish in 1999.
 Among local festivities were Acadian music, local parties, carnivals, and the creation of a local music CD rich with the voices of Tignish residents.
 In addition, each summer there is a bluegrass festival that is held in Tignish.

 Education

-Kindergarten–12 students in the Tignish area mostly attend Tignish Elementary School from grades K–6, followed by Merritt E. Callaghan Intermediate and Westisle Composite High schools for grades 7–12.
+Kindergarten–12 students in the Tignish area mostly attend Tignish Elementary School from grades K–6, followed by Merritt E. Callaghan Intermediate school for grades 7–9 and Westisle Composite High school for grades 10–12.

 Government

-Tignish is within district #27 of PEI's electoral boundaries, which is labeled the Tignish–Palmer Road division.
+Tignish is within district #27 of PEI's electoral boundaries, which is labeled Tignish–Palmer Road.
 There is a polling station at the Tignish fire hall, and others located elsewhere in Tignish as well as in St. Felix and Palmer Road.
 The name of the district used to be "Tignish–DeBlois", but was changed to "Tignish–Palmer Road" before the 2007 provincial election with slight boundary changes.
 As of the 2011 provincial election, Hal Perry is the MLA for the region.
 Perry left the PCs and joined the Liberals on 3 October 2013.
-As a Liberal, Perry won re-election in 2015 and 2019.
+As a Liberal, Perry won re-election in 2015, 2019 and 2023.